History of Rayo Vallecano in Timeline

 Rayo Vallecano

-Rayo Vallecano, officially Rayo Vallecano de Madrid, S.A.D., is a professional football club located in the Puente de Vallecas district of Madrid, Spain.
-They currently compete in La Liga, the highest division of Spanish football.
+Rayo Vallecano, officially Rayo Vallecano de Madrid, S.A.D., is a professional Spanish football club located in the Puente de Vallecas district of Madrid.
+The team currently plays in La Liga, the highest division of Spanish football.

-On May 29, 1924, Rayo Vallecano was founded in the hometown of Prudencia Priego, the wife of the club's first president, Julián Huerta.
+Rayo Vallecano was founded on 29 May 1924 in the hometown of Prudencia Priego, wife of the club's first president Julián Huerta.

-1949: Addition of Red Stripe and Promotion to Tercera División
+1949: Adoption of Red Stripe and Promotion to Tercera Division

-In 1949, Rayo Vallecano added a red diagonal stripe to the team's kit, inspired by River Plate, after an agreement with Atlético Madrid.
-The club also reached Tercera División for the first time in its history in 1949.
+In 1949, Rayo Vallecano added a red diagonal stripe to the team's kit, inspired by River Plate, and reached Tercera División for the first time.

-On May 10, 1976, Campo de Fútbol de Vallecas opened and was initially named "New Stadium Vallecas".
+On 10 May 1976, the Campo de Fútbol de Vallecas stadium opened, initially named "New Stadium Vallecas".

-1976: Home matches at Campo de Fútbol de Vallecas
+1976: Inauguration of Campo de Futbol de Vallecas Stadium

-In 1976, Rayo Vallecano began playing their home matches at the Campo de Fútbol de Vallecas stadium, which has a capacity of 14,708.
+In 1976, Rayo Vallecano's home matches began to be played at the Campo de Fútbol de Vallecas stadium, which has a capacity of 14,708.

 1983: Relegation to Segunda División B